 28 teams are down and there are only four more left to go.
 Four teams remain standing and all four of these teams have one goal in mind.
-That goal is to be one of nine teams in the end holding a state championship trophy.
+That goal is to be one of nine teams in the end holding a state championship trophy in the Mercedes-Benz Superdome with the Queen smash hit “We Are the Champions” playing in the background.
 For Louisiana football fans, this is the most wonderful time of the year.
 It is our version of “March Madness”.
-This year, we got you covered as for the next couple of weeks, we will go through all of the matchups from 1A all the way to 5A private and public each and every week leading up to the All-State Sugar Bowl/LHSAA Prep Classic from December 13th-14th.
-Louisiana Football Magazine’s recruiting expert Lee Brecheen and editor Jace LeJeune give their insight on which teams will survive and continue their march to the State Championship.
+This year, we got you covered as for the next couple of weeks, we will go through all of the matchups from 1A all the way to 5A each and every week leading up to the All-State Sugar Bowl/LHSAA Prep Classic from December 6th-8th.
+Louisiana Football Magazine’s expert Lee Brecheen has seen all of these teams play and gives his insight on which teams will survive and continue their march to the Superdome.
 Today, we preview the Class 2A public division semifinal playoff matchups.
 This week, we will find out which teams will be battling it out for the Class 2A state championship.

 Jace’s Pick: Many